 The ability to participate in advanced options strategies

-Being approved for both a margin account and options trading allows you to place advanced options orders, such as spreads, butterflies, and uncovered options on equities, ETFs, and indexes.
+Adding margin to your account and being approved for options trading allows you to place advanced options orders, such as spreads, butterflies, and uncovered options on equities, ETFs, and indexes.
 You can access additional information about trading options within the Fidelity Learning Center.

 To facilitate participation in an employee stock option plan